Squash-16933/VentilatorProject-frontend/README.md

 # Ventilator Front-end
 This is the front-end for the VentilatorProject.
-It's written in HTML/CSS/JS and uses the [Material Design Web](https://material.io/develop/web) framework.
+It's written in HTML/Sass/ES6.

 ## Setup
 1. [Install NPM](https://www.npmjs.com/get-npm).